My Times With The Sisters

 In the summer of 1927, during a weekly series of "instructions," I sat on the back stoop of a home on Monroe Avenue, in the Village of Brockport, New York.
 Sister Emma was teaching me Latin phrases so that I could begin Altar Boy training for serving Mass in the Church of the Nativity of the Blessed Virgin Mary.
 The new church was near completion next door on Main Street.

 That back stoop consisted of wooden steps, warped and devoid of paint, at the rear of a well worn 'convent' of the Sisters of St. Joseph, who were the teaching sisters at the town's Parochial School a few blocks away.
 My buddy, Howard Simmons, who lived across the street from me on South Avenue, was being brought up Baptist by his grandparents, Elwood and Ida Simmons.
 Howard attended Bible School all summer at the nearby Baptist Church.
 We Catholic kids had summers off from school.
 That is, except for Altar Boys in training between their First and Second Grade years.
 Anyway, I only had to go once a week.
-Howard had to go every week day.
+Howard had to go every summer week day.

 Sister Emma began with the first Priest-Altar Boy exchange in the Latin Mass: